Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Abstract

 \section{Abstract}

-Natural scenes provide us with rich contexts for object recognition and reference.
-In particular, knowing what type of scene one is looking at generates expectations about which objects will occur, and what their spatial configuration should be.
-Do Vision-Language Models (VLMs) learn to rely on scene contexts in a similar way, when generating references to objects?
-To address this question, we introduce the \textit{Common Objects Out-of-Context (COOCO)} dataset and test to what extent VLMs rely on scene context to refer to objects under different degrees of scene-object congruency, and different perturbations.
-Our findings show that models leverage scene context adaptively, depending on both the semantic relatedness between object and scene and the level of noise.
-In particular, models rely more on context under high target-scene congruence or when objects are degraded.
-Attention analysis reveals that successful object categorisation involves increased focus on the target in mid-level layers, especially under moderate noise, suggesting that VLMs dynamically balance local and contextual information for reference generation.
-We make our dataset, code and models available at \href{https://github.com/cs-nlp-uu/scenereg}{https://github.com/cs-nlp-uu/scenereg}.
+To what degree and under what conditions do VLMs rely on scene context when generating references to objects?
+To address this question, we introduce the \textit{Common Objects Out-of-Context (COOCo)} dataset and conduct experiments on several VLMs under different degrees of scene–object congruency and noise.
+We find that models leverage scene context adaptively, depending on scene-object semantic relatedness and noise level.
+Based on these consistent trends across models, we turn to the question of how VLM attention patterns change as a function of target-scene semantic fit, and to what degree these patterns are predictive of categorisation accuracy.
+We find that successful object categorisation is associated with increased mid-layer attention to the target.
+We also find a non-monotonic dependency on semantic fit, with attention dropping at moderate fit and increasing for both low and high fit.
+These results suggest that VLMs dynamically balance local and contextual information for reference generation.